 To understand why I’m saying that, put all your energy in a helpful blog post without thinking about SEO.
 When you finish it, you will find that your main “keyword”, or, “phrase is there naturally, even without knowing that.

-This the natural writing way that helps, your keyword is there without stuffing, and you’re not trying to force changes and make the post another spam.
-Keyword density was used in the Google algorithm in the past years, it used by spammers to rank their zero quality articles, but now, things have changed completely.
+This the natural writing way that help, your keyword is there without stuffing, and you’re not trying to force changes and make the post another spam.
+Keyword density was used in the Google algorithm in the past years, it used by spammers to rank their zero quality articles, but now, thing have changed completely.